FutureForwardAgentics/comfy-mcp-server/README.md

 3. Sets the positive prompt (and optionally the negative prompt) in the workflow.
 4. Submits the prompt to the Comfy server.
 5. Polls the server for the status of the prompt processing.
-6. Retrieves and returns the generated image once it's ready.
+6. Retrieves the generated image once it's ready.
+7. Saves the image to disk at the specified location.
+8. Returns the generated image.

 **Parameters:**

 - `positive_prompt`: The positive prompt describing what to generate
 - `negative_prompt`: The negative prompt describing what to avoid (optional, default: "")
+- `save_path`: Directory to save generated images (optional, default: `{COMFY_WORKING_DIR}/img/` or `./img/`)
 - `ctx`: MCP context for logging

 ### `generate_prompt(topic: str, ctx: Context) -> str`